nhocki/blog/_posts/2015-02-17-simplest-librato-metrics-library.md

 gem to track your [rack based apps][lr], but what if yours is not one?
 And if you're on Heroku you can't use [StatsD][sd]...
 So what do you do?

-It turns out that **Librato can get metrics from the you application's log** so by [adding a drain][drain] to your Heroku app you'll have the simplest metrics tracking library ever:
+It turns out that **Librato can get metrics from the application's log** so by [adding a drain][drain] to your Heroku app you'll have the simplest metrics tracking library ever: